 The Bureau of Labor Statistics predicts growth in the field.
 A degree in Psychology is valued in various business fields, such as Human Resources, behavioral health, sales and customer service.
 A wide range of jobs and careers await graduates of Psychology, including positions in the following areas: Adult and Elderly Care; Children and Youth; Community Advocacy, Referral, and Social Services; Criminal Justice and Law; Education; Drug, Alcohol, and Chemical Dependency; Mental Health; Mental Retardation; Graduate and Professional School.

-The student learning outcomes* for the Psychology program are:
+The student learning outcomes* for the Psychology program a

 *The above 5 outcomes reflect the 5 learning goals identified in the APA Guidelines for the Undergraduate Psychology Major-Version 2.0 (2012).